 - Proposed work is new or expands existing work that supports an innovation or promising practice and builds on evidence of what works in the target community.

-- Must be aligned with one or more of the following focus areas:
+- Must be aligned with one or more of the Foundation's focus areas.

-- Planning, implementation or evaluation projects that address a pressing community need
+- Planning, implementation or evaluation projects that addressed a pressing community need

-- Capacity building projects that seek to strengthen an organization by enhancing operations, financing, governance and other business capabilities
+- Capacity building projects that sought to strengthen an organization by enhancing operations, financing, governance and other business capabilities

 - Projects with a defined start and end date

-- Work that could be considered under an existing funding opportunity.
+- Work that could have been considered under an existing funding opportunity.

-- Ongoing programs that require effort and resources past the project period
+- Ongoing programs that required effort and resources past the project period

 - Pilot projects without a demonstrated plan for sustainability after pilot is complete